HabanaAI/vllm-fork/scripts/README.md

 ## Tuning vLLM on Gaudi
 ### Setup the bucketing
-The `set_bucketing()` from `utils.sh` is used to setup the bucketing parameters according to the input/output range, max_num_batched_tokens and max_num_seqs etc. The settings could also be override by manually set the corresponding ENVs.
+The `set_bucketing()` from `utils.sh` is used to setup the bucketing parameters according to the max_model_len, max_num_batched_tokens and max_num_seqs etc. The settings could also be override by manually set the corresponding ENVs.
 Please refer to [bucketing mechanism](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md#bucketing-mechanism) for more details.

 ### Tuning the device memory usage
 The environment variables `VLLM_GRAPH_RESERVED_MEM`, `VLLM_GRAPH_PROMPT_RATIO` and `VLLM_GPU_MEMORY_UTILIZATION` could be used to tune the detailed usage of device memory, please refer to [HPU Graph capture](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md#hpu-graph-capture) for more details.